Updated on February 7, 2017

 Today, chocolate is a popular Valentine gift AND a heart-healthy treat – in moderation.
 The organic chemicals in cocoa beans (called flavonols) lower the risk of heart disease.

 6. Flowers of Love

 Roses are the flowers of love.
 American florists sell and deliver 200 million roses on the days leading up to Valentine’s Day.

 Statistics show that men make up 73 percent of Valentine flower sales.
 Most of them buy red roses for the women they love.

 According to greeting card statistics, Americans exchange 145 million Valentine cards every year.
 This lovely holiday is the second most popular greeting card occasion after Christmas.

 Do you exchange Valentine cards with your loved ones?
 Vintage valentines are my favorite cards to send.
 I like to include Bible verses about love, such as John 3:16:

-Now it’s YOUR turn to chime in and show off your knowledge!
-What Valentine’s Day fun facts can you add to the list above?
+Thank you for reading this post.
+Now it’s YOUR turn to chime in.
+What fun Valentine’s Day fact can you add to the list above?

+Here’s your chance to show off your Valentine knowledge!
 Let’s fill the comments with friendly conversation.
-Scroll down the page to leave a reply, ask a question, or say hello.
+Scroll to the end to leave a reply, ask a question, or just say hello.

 And if you liked this post, please give it a share.